Module 10.1: Enterprise Landing Zones & Account Vending

 Question 4: The networking team has assigned your new AWS account a /24 VPC CIDR block (256 IP addresses) because they assume you are only deploying a single EKS cluster with 10 worker nodes.
 Six weeks later, your cluster networking completely fails.
 What architectural reality of cloud-native Kubernetes did the networking team fail to account for?

-The networking team failed to account for the fact that in cloud-native networking models like AWS VPC CNI, every single Kubernetes pod is assigned a real, routable IP address directly from the VPC subnet.
+The networking team failed to account for the fact that in cloud-native networking models like AWS VPC CNI, most Kubernetes pods are assigned a real, routable IP address directly from the VPC subnet.
 If a node runs 30 pods, that single node consumes 30+ IP addresses.
 A relatively small cluster of 10 nodes running standard microservices can easily consume 400 or more IP addresses, completely exhausting a /24 allocation.
 Enterprise landing zones must utilize centralized IP Address Management (IPAM) to assign large CIDR blocks (typically /16 or /17) to Kubernetes accounts to prevent this exact type of catastrophic IP exhaustion.

 Question 5: You are designing the identity architecture for a multi-cloud landing zone spanning AWS and Azure.
 The security mandate requires that a user's corporate identity directly maps to their Kubernetes namespace permissions.
 Contrast how you will implement this identity propagation mechanism in AWS EKS versus Azure AKS.